VeronikaRuliskova/help/docs/inserting-media.md

 ---

 ## How can I attach media to an offer?
-You can attach a picture or a video that characterizes your offer.
+You can attach a picture, or a video that characterizes your offer.

 To attach a picture in your offer:
 1. Select that you want to include an image in the Media section